ricardo-schnur/blog-post-hexagonal-architecture/README.md

 # Hexagonal To-Do List application

-This is a demo app that is being built as an example accompanying a series of [blog posts][Blog] on how to implement a hexagonal architecture in a typical Java/Spring application.
+This is a demo app that was built as an example accompanying a series of [blog posts][Blog] on how to implement a hexagonal architecture in a typical Java/Spring application.

 ## Features